Mustard Seeds and Greens as Part of a Nutritious Diet

 Mustard Greens as Food

 Another enjoyable way to make use of the mustard plant is to sprout the seeds at home.
 The process is easy.
 The most important point is to keep the seeds moist but not soaking wet.
-Like mustard seed and greens, the sprouts (or microgreens) taste peppery and make a great addition to sandwiches and salads.
+Like mustard seed and greens, the sprouts taste peppery and make a great addition to sandwiches and salads.
+The seeds can be sprouted on a damp paper towel or in a container that allows for water evaporation or drainage.

 Full-size mustard greens can be grown if the seeds are planted in soil and have space between them so that the plants have room to enlarge.
 Seeds should be planted a quarter to half an inch deep and six to eight inches apart.
 Two or more seeds are generally planted at one point to compensate for seeds they don't germinate.
 Once the young plants are growing, they should be thinned to nine to twelve inches apart, depending on the size of the plants.
 Plants that are removed during thinning can be eaten.